neotoma/personal-web/README.md

 1. `npm run install-all` to install NPM and Bower dependencies
 2. `npm run build` to build the app
-3. `npm run start` to fire it up
+3. `npm start` to fire it up

 ## Developing and deploying

 With [Grunt](gruntjs.com) installed in addition to establishing your environment and executables per the instructions above, you can run any of the following scripts to help with development and deployment:

-- `npm run start`: Runs the app and automatically reloads it when code changes are made
+- `npm start`: Runs the app and automatically reloads it when code changes are made
 - `grunt deploy`: Deploys environment and certificate file dependencies, deploys the app, runs `npm install` remotely to ensure any new dependencies are installed
 - `grunt deploy-dependencies`: Deploys environment and certificate file dependencies
 - `grunt deploy-app`: Deploys the app and runs `npm install` remotely to ensure any new dependencies are installed